 Books & Breakfast

-The longstanding Books & Breakfast program offers a nutritious breakfast and homework help to K-5 students at Evanston elementary schools as well as 6-8th grade students at several Evanston middle schools.
-This program currently serves approximately 200 kids each week supported by dozens of Northwestern students and community volunteers.
+The longstanding Books & Breakfast program offers a nutritious breakfast and homework help to K-5 students at 7 Evanston elementary schools as well as 6-8th grade students at 1 Evanston middle school.
+This program currently serves over 250 kids each week supported by dozens of Northwestern students and community volunteers.

 Participating in Books & Breakfast means kids start their day not only fortified in body, but also buoyed by the support of an inclusive and caring community.
 Tutors help with homework and support students socially and emotionally.
 Through partnership with Books & Breakfast and Leadership Development and Community Engagement, Northwestern students can apply their global learning locally, exploring issues of education equity, community development dynamics, and socioeconomic issues in surrounding neighborhoods.

 What's it Like Participating in Books & Breakfast?